 1. Time Clock Method

-Under this system, a time clock card is used for recording the attendance, which is allotted to every worker with his identification number, etc. These cards are kept outside the gate in a rack.
+Under this system, a time clock card is used to record attendance, which is allotted to every worker with their identification number, as well as other relevant details.
+These cards are kept outside the gate in a rack.